puppetlabs/puppetdb/documentation/api/query/curl.markdown

 You can use [`curl`][curl] to directly interact with PuppetDB's REST API.
 This is useful for testing, prototyping, and quickly fetching arbitrary data.

 The instructions below are simplified.
-For full usage details, see [the curl manpage][curl] .
-For additional examples, please see the docs for the individual REST endpoints:
+For full usage details, see [the curl man page][curl].
+For additional examples, please see the user guides for the individual REST endpoints:

 * [facts][]
 * [fact-names][]